favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 Read when: changing DNS ownership, managed-record filtering, or DNS reconciliation semantics tied to DNS record ownership.

-Defines: the DNS instantiation of the ownership model, including DNS attribute-based ownership via `MANAGED_RECORDS_COMMENT_REGEX` and `RECORD_COMMENT`, plus ownership-aware DNS reconciliation.
+Defines: the DNS instantiation of the ownership model, including DNS attribute-based ownership via `MANAGED_RECORDS_COMMENT_REGEX` and `RECORD_COMMENT`, DNS-side admissibility, and ownership-aware DNS reconciliation.

 Does not define: exact Cloudflare request payload shapes or local warning text.